10 Best WalkMe Alternatives [Updated for 2023]

 ✅ You are a large company looking for a digital adoption platform focused on internal usage that is easier to use and understand than WalkMe.

-✅ You want something less technically challenging than WalkMe, and you also want high quality support.
+✅ You want something less technically challenging than WalkMe, and you also want top-tier support.
 Whatfix’s G2 score on quality of support is 9.8 compared to WalkMe’s 8.8.
 That is a considerable difference.

 ✅ You need to integrate with many different tools.
 Whatfix has a more robust integration capacity with tools such as analytics, LMSs, and support tools than WalkMe.